sursly/upstatedesign/README.md

 ## [upstate.design](https://upstate.design)

-Are you a graphic design studio / freelancer and want to be added to the list? [create an issue](https://github.com/sursly/upstatedesign/issues/new) and it will be included in the next batch of additions.
+Are you a graphic design studio / freelancer and want to be added to the list?
+[Create an issue](https://github.com/sursly/upstatedesign/issues/new) and it will be included in the next batch of additions.
+Be sure to include the name, website (no social media), and city.